 Standing Seam Metal Roofing

 Standing seam metal roofing is recognized for its sleek appearance and modern design, making it a popular choice for contemporary roofing projects.
-These panels often carry a higher metal roof cost because of advanced manufacturing and precision forming.
-Standing seam profiles are commonly chosen for residential roofing where a modern look is preferred.
+These panels often carry a higher metal roof cost because of advanced metal fabrication and precision forming, typically landing toward the top of the $250–$550 per square range.
+Standing seam profiles are commonly chosen for residential roofing where a clean, modern look is preferred.

 Board and Batten Metal Profiles

 Board and batten metal panels provide a distinct vertical appearance.
-They are often selected for residential projects that seek a traditional or architectural look.
+They are often selected for residential projects that seek a traditional or architectural look, and typically fall in the mid-range of metal roofing pricing.

 Metal roof colors also affect pricing.
 Standard metal roof colors are generally more affordable, while custom finishes or specialty coatings may increase overall cost.